 You can use an Instagram link in bio tool to direct your customers to your homepage, an FAQ page, and your blog.
 You can also add links to any freebies you may offer or other opportunities for your followers to easily sign up for your email list.
 If you are not sure how to make sure your website is optimized for a story link or bio link, use a landing page builder or landing page creator to more thoroughly flesh out your site.

 Here’s my own example of how I do just that from my own Instagram link in bio:

 People and businesses alike fundraise for all sorts of causes.
-For some brands that’s a new building.
-For others it’s a trip to teach English across the world.
-Or maybe you’re looking to open a new store.
+For some brands, that’s a new building.
+For others, it’s a trip to teach English across the world.
+Maybe you’re looking to open a new store.
 No matter what your cause is, a link in your bio is going to be the easiest way to promote your cause and bring others to donate to you.

 Wrapping It Up

 While this isn’t necessarily an exhaustive list, these ten ideas should get you thinking about how you can use the Instagram link in bio that you have to the best of your ability.
 Using a tool like url.bio is an excellent way to ensure that your audience can always access the links you want them to see.
 Different Instagram tools may offer additional features, like email integration, so make sure you shop around and determine the key features of each bio link tool you come across.